WeAreStudio99/99Track/README.md

 # 99Track API

-This README outlines the necessary steps to get the **99Track-api** development environment up and running.
-Please follow the instructions carefully to ensure compatibility across different work environments.
+Welcome to the **99Track-api** development environment setup guide.
+This document provides comprehensive instructions to facilitate a smooth and consistent setup across various development environments.

+## Prerequisites

-## Node.js
+### Node.js

 To synchronize Node.js versions across different environments, we recommend using [NVM (Node Version Manager)](https://github.com/nvm-sh/nvm).
 Once installed, you can set the project's Node.js